-Many subordinate results might be added to these; together with some of equal importance, but not yet suffi-Though attention has been actively ciently confirmed. directed to the question, there is still much doubt as to the manner of origin of the nervous fibres, whether afferent or efferent in function; and also as to their mode of termination on the sentient surfaces and in the muscular tissue, whether by anastamosis of loops and network, or by separate extremities.
-A further controversy exists, which has evoked all the powers of the microscope, as to the nature of the nervous fibres belonging to the great Sympathetic system ;- in what respects of size, colour, and texture they differ from the cerebral and spinal nerves.
-Nor is the manner of connexion yet fully determined between the fibrous tissue of the white or medullary portion of the brain, and the granular or globular texture of the cineritious part; a point of relation which we must necessarily regard as one of the most important in the whole nervous system.
+Many subordinate results might be added to these; together with some of equal importance, but not yet sufficiently confirmed.
+Though attention has been actively directed to the question, there is still much doubt as to the manner of origin of the nervous fibres. whether afferent or efferent in function; and also as to their mode of termination on the sentient surfaces and in the muscular tissue, whether by anastamosis of loops and network, or by separate extremities.
+A further controversy exists, which has evoked all the powers of the microscope, as to the nature of the nervous fibres belonging to the great Sympathetic system; - in what respects of size, colour, and texture they differ from the cerebral and spinal nerves.
+Nor is the manner of connexion yet fully determined between the fibrous tissue of the white or medullary portion of the brain, and the granular or globular texture of the cineritious part; --a point of relation which we must regard as one of the most important in the whole nervous system, in reference to the respective functions of these organic textures.

-Interesting though these results are as detached facts, it
+Interesting though these results are as detached facts, it will be seen that they afford no certain clue to the elementary actions and combinations occurring in the nervous system.

-\ Among the numerous Continental physiologists who have recently and successfully prosecuted this research into the minute anatomy of the brain and nerves, the names of Müller, Valentin, Remak, Foville, Burdach, Schwann, and Kölliker, may especially be mentioned.
-This particular branch of the inquiry has been somewhat less actively pursued in England; but taking the whole subject of the nervous system, our anatomists and physiologists have fully maintained the reputation of English science by their zeal and success.
-And it would be easy to name many eminent men now amongst us, whose labours are laying the foundation of further discovery in this path of pursuit. will be seen that they afford no certain clue to the elementary actions and combinations occurring in the nervous system.
 Nor can it even be shown that the parts thus described are really the ultimate elements of nervous structure.
-In no part, indeed, of physical science are we able to affirm that our analysis has yet reached these ultimate parts (the $\mu \epsilon \gamma \epsilon \theta \eta$ adiaspera) of the bodies with which we are dealing.
+In no part, indeed, of physical and physiologists have fully maintained the reputation of English science by their zeal and success.
+And I might name many eminent men now amongst us, whose labours are laying the foundation of further discovery in this path of pursuit. science are we able to affirm that our analysis has yet reached these ultimate parts (the $\mu \acute{e}\gamma \epsilon \theta \eta \dot{a} \delta \iota a \acute{\rho} \epsilon \tau a$) of the bodies with which we are dealing.
 Least of all is this likely to happen as regards the material of the nervous substance; the functions of which are so far removed from all that falls within the cognisance of the senses, or our common understanding of physical actions.

-The most important, and perhaps the most assured inference we obtain from the minute anatomy just described, is, the distinction between the offices of the cineritious parts of the brain, spinal marrow, and ganglia; and of the white, or true nervous, portion of these organs and of the nerves generally throughout the body.
-The peculiar diversity of structure in these two tissues affords much reason for concluding that the agent of nervous power, however designated, is evolved by the former; while by the latter it is variously distributed and applied to the manifold uses or necessities of animal existence.\ Yet even here it will be seen how closely our
+We unfold parts and textures before unseen, but can gather very few certain results from organisation alone.
+The most important, and perhaps the most assured inference we obtain from this minute anatomy, is, the distinction between the offices of the cineritious parts of the brain, spinal marrow, and ganglia; and of the white, or true nervous, portion of these organs and of the nerves generally throughout the body.
+The peculiar diversity of structure in these two tissues affords much reason for concluding that the agent of nervous power, however designated, is evolved by the former or cineritious portion; while by the other it is variously distributed and applied to the manifold uses and necessities of animal existence.
+Yet even here it will be